syncfusion-content/flutter-docs/Flutter/range-slider/right-to-left.md

 ---
 layout: post
-title: RTL feature in Syncfusion Flutter Range Slider | Syncfusion
+title: RTL in Flutter Range Slider widget | Syncfusion
-description: This section explains about how to render the Flutter range slider in right to left direction using Directionality widget.
+description: Learn here all about adding the RTL feature in Syncfusion Flutter Range Slider (SfRangeSlider) widget and more.
 platform: Flutter
 control: SfRangeSlider
 documentation: ug
 ---

-# Right to Left (RTL) in range slider
+# Right to Left (RTL) in Flutter Range Slider (SfRangeSlider)

 The SfRangeSlider supports changing the layout direction of the widget in the right-to-left direction by setting the [`textDirection`](https://api.flutter.dev/flutter/widgets/Directionality/textDirection.html) property to `rtl` in the [`Directionality`](https://api.flutter.dev/flutter/widgets/Directionality-class.html) widget.